 Remember how OPs are actually lazy?
 Here's a great example of that: They tend to organize spaces based on what they use most.
 For example, the practical pair of shoes they wear every day would go right at the front of their shoe rack, while the occasional heels are pushed to the back.
 Why dig for something you use all the time when it can be easily accessible?

 Everything from closets to kitchen drawers can be optimized for ease of use.
 For instance, oven mitts logically should go in the drawer by the oven-- that way; you don't have to move your feet to grab what you need!

 Make or Designate a Spot for Everything

 Socks, pens, TV remotes: Everything has a place in an OP's apartment.
 Not only do OPs find a spot for their belongings, but they also make them.
 From installing drawer organizers to adding closet dividers, OPs make sure there's somewhere to return their belongs to after using them.

-As you can imagine, this habit goes hand-in-hand with organizing a space by ease of use.
+As you can imagine, this habit goes hand-in-hand with organizing space by the ease of use.

-Luckily, you don't have to drop a ton of money to clean your space, nor do you have to look for the latest and greatest tools whenever you pass the Container Store-- just spend as much as you want to get your apartment organized and functional now.
+Luckily, you don't have to drop a ton of money to clean your space, nor do you have to look for the latest and greatest tools just spend as much as you want to get your apartment organized and functional now.